 What advice would you give a Drew student who is interested in teaching?

 Teaching is not just about teaching techniques, classroom practices, etc. It is a lot more.
 It’s about you, your students, your community, and culture.
-A huge chunk of it is based on how well you know your students and always consider this.
-It’s not just about the passion you have for your subject but the passion you have for working with students.
+It’s not just about the passion you have for the subject you teach but the passion you have for working with students and the importance of getting to know them well.
 This is one of the most important things.
-You’re a student just as much as you’re a teacher.
+Also, you’re a student just as much as you’re a teacher.
 You will be learning, growing, modifying and implementing new practices and processes.
-You are also an advocate and fighting for a better education for your students.
+You are work as an advocate, always fighting for a better education for your students.